U.S. Stocks Rise as Trump Says China Wants a Deal

 By Akane Otani and Caitlin Ostroff

-U.S. stocks climbed Monday after President Trump said China wants to strike a trade deal, signaling a potential de-escalation in trade tensions between the world's two largest economies.
+U.S. stocks climbed Monday after President Trump said China wants to reach a trade agreement, signaling a potential de-escalation in tensions between the world's two largest economies.

 "We've been telling clients for some time that they should expect trade disputes to be part of the investing environment for some time," said Kathy Fisher, head of wealth and investment strategist at AB.
 "Tweets and comments can sometimes suggest there's something big about to happen, but we wouldn't expect any durable resolution in the near term."